 - Cold-Blooded Torture: Parodied.
 After the Secret Formula has literally vanished and Mr. Krabs doesn't believe Plankton about it, he tapes him to his desk and tells a knock-knock joke. ("Jimmy."
 "Jimmy who?"
 "Jimmy BACK MY FORMULA, PLANKTON!")
 SpongeBob's ensuing laughter after he gets the joke (with Krabs wearing ear protectors) is what gets Plankton screaming.

 - Continuity Nod:

-- During the "Thank Gosh It's Monday" music video created for the Day of Positivity, the spatula that SpongeBob used in the show's pilot episode can be seen, and the seaweed mustaches from first movie can be seen in a framed picture on the wall (though that is a little odd, considering that the first movie takes place at the end of the show's timeline, while this film is said to be a prequel to the first one, although the scene does not appear in the movie, solidifying its prequel status).
+- During the "Thank Gosh It's Monday" music video created for the Day of Positivity, the spatula that SpongeBob used in the show's pilot episode can be seen, and the seaweed mustaches from the first movie can be seen in a framed picture on the wall (though that is a little odd, considering that the first movie takes place at the end of the show's timeline, while this film is said to be a prequel to the first one, although the scene does not appear in the movie, solidifying its prequel status).

 - During the credits, Squidward does the dance from his act in "Culture Shock".

-- During the part where Plankton attacks the Krusty Krab with a pickle-firing tank causing Patrick to slam into a wall, he yells "Finland!" which he similarly did in "Frankendoodle" when hit with a bowling ball.
+- During the part where Plankton attacks the Krusty Krab with a pickle-firing tank causing Patrick to slam into a wall, he mutters "Finland...", which he similarly yelled in "Frankendoodle" when hit with a bowling ball.

 - Several one shot characters, like Flats the Flounder, appear in the background at various times.